 Our fundamental aim is to increase participation in our democracy.
 When it comes to driving turnout or changing voter behavior, the old political playbook doesn't work.
 Meeting people where they are does.
-So we’re investing in people and engaging year-round with voters, having deep conversations with them, and building local campaigns on popular, progressive issues with a goal of knocking one million doors our first year.More about us
+So we're investing in people and engaging year-round with voters, having deep conversations with them, and building local campaigns on popular, progressive issues with a focus on boots-on-the-ground organizing.More about us

 Why Ground Game Texas